 Test takers should be cautious while putting down their answers because improper spelling and grammar will lose marks.

-IELTS Academic Texts Three reading materials derived from non-specialist books, journals, periodicals, newspapers, and online resources.
+IELTS Academic Texts Three reading materials are derived from non-specialist books, journals, periodicals, newspapers, and online resources.
 All of the themes are of broad relevance to undergraduate and postgraduate students.

 IELTS General Training Texts